EnCiv/use-methods/README.md

 ## returns [state, methods]
 use-methods returns an array containing state, and methods.
 The array returned will change whenever there is a change within state or methods.

 - `state`  can not be used to determine if there is a change within state from a previous value of state.
-If you want to pass something as a prop to a child function and cause a rerender on changes in state, pass the array.   **Why?**: if state itself changes (is immutable), the methods have to be reinstantiated with the new value of state every time, causing extra load, and potentially causing side effects within the methods.
+If you want to pass something as a prop to a child function and cause a rerender on changes in state, pass the array.
 Methods don't have to be pure functions, it's up to the implementation.
 An example would be a method that saves a value in state, and makes an api call to write it to a database.

 ```js
     // bad - DisplaySomething will never re-render on a state change